randomtwdude/fumosay/README.md

 - cowsay
   We should have all the cowsay features now (except the customization part), yay!
 We just need more fumos...
 - fumos
-  We now have 4 fumos!
-Meet Reimu, Marisa, Patchy and Flandre in your terminal of choice.
+  We now have 6 fumos!
+Meet Reimu, Marisa, Patchy, Flandre, Joon, and Koishi in your terminal of choice.

 ## Updates
 More or less frequent updates.
 See [changelog](changelog.md).